-This is a plant fibre used as an alternative to horsehair, which we do not keep in stock.
-It comes from a very small palm tree found in Morocco and processed in Europe for the furniture industry.
+This plant fibre is used as an alternative to horsehair, which we do not stock.
+It comes from a tiny palm tree found in Morocco and processed in Europe for the furniture industry.
 Provincial Fabric House does not stock or use Vegetal as it is susceptible to humidity.

 Unique Trade Upholstery Supplies